timescale/docs.timescale.com-content/time-series-data.md

 1990-01-01 01:05:00     68
 ```

-But it belongs in a much **broader** category, whether temperature
+But this type of data belongs in a much **broader** category, whether temperature
 readings from a sensor, the price of a stock, the status of a machine,
 or even the number of logins to an app.
 Time-series data is collected as
 sequential entries, each paired with a timestamp, which collectively
 represent how a system changes over time.

 ## Characteristics of time-series data <a id="characteristics"></a>